Awards & Recognition

 St. Joseph's maintains a comprehensive cancer registry that collects data from every cancer patient to help public health officials learn more about the disease.
 The registry is managed by certified cancer registrars who receive ongoing education in cancer data collection.

 A colonoscopy is an important step to prevent colon and rectal cancer.
-Your primary care provider can refer you to The University of Arizona Cancer Center for a colonoscopy exam.
+Your primary care provider can refer you to the Dignity Health – Cancer Institute at St. Joseph's for a colonoscopy exam.
 To schedule your colonoscopy, please call 602.406.8222 and ask to speak to the colonoscopy scheduler.
 Download information about how to prepare for your screening here.
 A Spanish version is available here.

-The University of Arizona Cancer Center at St. Joseph’s is proud to offer a comprehensive Women’s Imaging Center to our community.
+The Dignity Health – Cancer Institute at St. Joseph’s is proud to offer a comprehensive Women’s Imaging Center to our community.
 Screening and diagnostic imaging plays a vital role in the early detection and treatment of an illness and in developing a patient’s individualized treatment plan.

-For more information or to make an appointment, please call 602.406.UACC (8222).
+For more information or to make an appointment, please call 602.406.8222.
 Online scheduling is available for mammogram screenings.

 Our tumor board allows a multidisciplinary team of doctors who are experts in different specialties to review and discuss the medical condition, treatment options, and individual needs of our patients.
 Physician participants may include medical, hematology, surgical, and radiation oncologists, radiologists, pathologists, pharmacists, and support care services, such as social workers, dietitians, and genetic counselors.

-In January 2018, The University of Arizona at St. Joseph's launched a Precision Medicine Oncology Program through a partnership with the Precision Medicine Alliance (PMA), LLC - a joint venture between Dignity Health and Catholic Health Initiatives.
+In January 2018, the Dignity Health – Cancer Institute at St. Joseph's launched a Precision Medicine Oncology Program through a partnership with the Precision Medicine Alliance (PMA), LLC - a joint venture between Dignity Health and Catholic Health Initiatives.